STEELISI/customdocs/changes/add/content/en/docs/Experimentation/classes/index.md

 ```bash
   $ stopexp labname
 ```
-Answer the questions specified in your lab materials and submit answers using our <a href="https://isi.deterlab.net">legacy site</a>.
+Answer the questions specified in your lab materials and submit answers using our Class UI.

 ### Copying Files